 As a recent alum, share your career success with other Redbirds to inspire them in their journey.
-Enter your story into STATE Your Success to be shared on social media or in university materials.
+Tell your story to be shared on social media or in University materials.

-For more information about any of these volunteer opportunities, contact the Career Center.
+For more information about any of these volunteer opportunities, contact Career Services.